Struggling with New Year’s Resolutions and Body Image? 4 Healthier Alternatives in Salt Lake City, Utah

 As a therapist, I want you to know your mental health matters.

-Online counseling also allows me to work with you no matter where you are in the state of Utah.
-I work with clients in Logan, St. George, Salt Lake City, Heber, Cedar City, and more.
+Online counseling also allows me to work with you, no matter where you are in the state of Utah.
+I work with women in Salt Lake City and all through out thee state, including Logan, St. George, Salt Lake City, Heber, Cedar City, and more.

 Eating disorder therapy isn’t the only counseling service I provide at this Northern Utah Counseling Clinic.
 Other mental health services provided by Maple Canyon Therapy include anxiety therapy, binge eating disorder treatment, body image therapy, and trauma therapy, including for birth trauma in Utah.